 Under scrutiny next in my new clone zone series is Alien Engine, or is it Chaos Bash?
 I kicked off my investigations by reading the Amiga PD interview with its coder, Glen Cumming, and immediately decided not to bother playing it after all.
 Case closed, class dismissed.

 I’m fibbing of course, but who could blame me given that the game’s author himself has such contempt for his second-born Amiga bambino?
-The self-depreciating chap bashes his own abilities as much as we do the titular aliens.
+The self-deprecating chap bashes his own abilities as much as we do the titular aliens.
 Undeterred, I set out to unearth its redeeming qualities and to ascertain if his criticism is at all justified.

 Written purely in Assembly code and released in 1995, two years after its forbear, The Chaos Engine, we find ourselves poised squarely in top-down, 8-way, scrolling shooter territory.